ockam

 • --at [NODE] (optional)

-Node which relay belongs to
+Node which the relay belongs to

 Examples